harishpakala/DigitalTwinFrameWork/README.md

 Each Actor is associated with a specific queue within in the [DigitalTwinFramework](https://github.com/harishpakala/DigitalTwinFramework) framework.<br/>

-Transitions between the states are expected due to one of the three event-types a) Inbound Message, b) Internal Trigger c) External Trigger.<br/>
+Transitions between the Steps are expected due to one of the three event-types a) Inbound Message, b) Internal Trigger c) External Trigger.<br/>
 </p>

 ## Sample Step

 ```
-class Hello(AState):
+class Hello(AStep):
     message_in =  ["Ping",]

     def initialize(self):